neurodata/ndstore/ndlib/README.md

 ### Common Types and Ctype acclerations for NeuroData

-This library is used as a module in open-connectome, ocptilecache and ocpblaze.
+This library is used as a module in neurodata web-services, ndtilecache and ndblaze.

 #### Makefile help